Code4Blessings/node-weather-server/README.md

 #### Challenge: Update Routes

-1. Setup about route to rendewr a title with HTML
+1. Setup about route to render a title with HTML
 2. Setup a weather route to send back JSON
     - Object with forecast and location strings
 3. Test your work by visiting both in the browser.